 6. Make sure to go through immigration

-After getting your travel declaration from the primary inspection kiosk, you will join the passport check lineup where border services officers usually just ask a few basic questions and stamp passports.
-Explicitly state you’re coming on a Working Holiday permit and that you would like to activate it.
+After receiving your printed travel declaration from the primary inspection kiosk, you will join the queue for passport control.
+Again, this queue is for everybody: workers, students, tourists, etc. Border services officers at this stage usually ask a few basic questions and check your passport.
+When they ask the purpose of your visit, explicitly state you’re coming to activate a Working Holiday permit.

 7. Read your Working Holiday permit carefully before leaving the airport

 Congrats, a border services officer has just issued your Working Holiday permit!
-It’s tempting to say “have a good day” and head straight to the luggage carrousel but you should take a few minutes to review your permit and make sure all the info is correct before leaving the immigration area.
+It’s tempting after a long travel day, with nerves and excitement racing, to rush off to the luggage carrousel.
+However, you should take a few minutes while still in the immigration office to review your permit and make sure all the info is correct.
+Once you leave the immigration area, it will be a more painful process to ask for any changes.

 Pay attention to:

-• Your personal info, i.e. date of birth, spelling, etc. If you spot a mistake, it’s not a big deal to have it corrected right away with the border services officer right in front of you.
+- Your personal info (date of birth, spelling of names, etc.).
+If you spot a mistake, it’s easy to have it corrected right away with the border services officer in front of you.

-• The conditions.
-If you did take a medical exam to work in healthcare or with children, make sure the condition “not authorized to work in childcare, primary/secondary school teachings, health service field occupations” has been removed.
-If not, speak up!
+- The conditions.
+For example, if you did take a medical exam to work in healthcare or with children, make sure the condition “not authorized to work in childcare, primary/secondary school teachings, health service field occupations” has been removed.
+Again, the application process to change the conditions relating to a medical exam takes many months, so speak up!

 0 comments